Windows on ARM is off to a shaky start, but it is the future

 It's easy to see there are three "tiers" of support here, predicated on Windows 11 processor requirements and whether said processor supports hardware virtualization.
 At one point Windows 10 on ARM was going to get hardware virtualization support, but that seems to also have been absorbed into Windows 11 instead.
 Either way, this table should be helpful when considering whether to purchase the developer kit or to seek a more expensive option.
 Qualcomm lists other Windows on ARM devices that you can research as well, just be sure to check if they are on the Windows 11 list and if they have hardware virtualization support.

 One major snag, however, is that the ability to upgrade from Home to Pro seems to be broken on the QC710 at the moment, both on Windows 10 and on Windows 11.
 When you go to the Activation settings and click the button to buy the upgrade, it launches the Microsoft Store app, and clicking the buy button there asks me to sign in and then after a successful sign in it just displays an error message.
 I have tried every remedy I could find online, including fully resetting the device with a Windows 11 cloud reset, which wipes and reinstalls everything cleanly from scratch, but it still doesn't work.
 However, opening that Microsoft Store app link on my Lenovo Miix 630 works just fine, and lets me get to a screen where I could in theory pay to upgrade from Pro to Pro for Workstations.
 I can get to the Pro for Workstations upgrade screen on the QC710 too but it is broken in the same way as the regular Pro upgrade.
 Whatever the issue is, it seems specific to the QC710.
 I submitted feedback about it in the Feedback Hub, so it will hopefully be fixed, but for now it's another disappointment.
+UPDATE 2022-06-24: I was finally able to upgrade it from Home to Pro!
+They seem to have fixed whatever issue I was encountering at last.

 Despite this shaky start, the future of Windows on ARM looks bright.
 I've seen news articles that Qualcomm wants to create chips to compete with the Apple M1, which will be a huge leap forward in performance for Windows on ARM.
 I've also seen news articles that MediaTek wants to make chips for Windows on ARM PCs.
 Then there are also news articles about a supposed secret exclusivity deal between Microsoft and Qualcomm that meant only Qualcomm chips could be used for Windows on ARM devices, but it's supposedly expiring soon, which could allow for MediaTek and others to license Windows on ARM.
 We may even be able to buy our own Windows on ARM licenses someday, and perhaps even run it legally on Apple M1 via bootcamp.
 In theory the Qualcomm exclusivity deal was the only thing stopping Microsoft from letting people throw money at them.
 It will be nice to be rid of the monopoly, and to see Qualcomm have to actually compete.